 Both Cities: Great for food and restaurants

-Restaurants and food in Puerto Vallarta
+Eating out in Puerto Vallarta

 The menu focuses on Jaliscan delicacies and fresh seafood, all prepared with a modern twist.
 For a more Mexican experience, head to El Palomar de Los Gonzalez (Aguacate 425, Alta Vista).

 This family-owned restaurant focuses on recipes that have been passed down through the generations.
 It feels more like going to a friend’s house for dinner than dining out in a restaurant.

 Best for nature and marine life: both